 Occupancy rates.
 In 2019, the occupancy rates of our hotels experienced a steady quarter-to-quarter increase, subject to normal seasonal fluctuations.
 However, the occupancy rates of our hotels decreased from 74.0% during the fourth quarter of 2019 to 37.2% during the first quarter of 2020.
 This decrease was primarily due to the significant drops in levels of business and leisure travel during the COVID-19 outbreak in China.
 As a result of Chinese government's effective control of the pandemic and the recovery of the tourism industry and consumer confidence in general, the occupancy rates of our hotels steadily returned to 67.1%, 77.9% and 75.7% in the second, third and fourth quarters of 2020, respectively, indicating our strong recovery after the pandemic became largely contained within China.
 The occupancy rates of our hotels, however, decreased to 60.0% in the first quarter of 2021, primarily due to the rebound of COVID-19 in certain areas of and the government's "stay-at-home" policy during the Spring Festival in China.
-As the impact of COVID-19 subsided, occupancy rates of our hotels returned to 76.9% in the second quarter of 2021.
-We expect the occupancy rates of our hotels rotering the Spring Festival in China.
-As the resurgence of COVID-19 across various cities in China in July and August 2021.
+We expect that occupancy rates of our hotels will increase in the second and third quarters of 2021 as the impact of COVID-19 subsides.
+Our management is of the view that the steady recovery in occupancy rate lays a solid foundation for the recovery of our ADR in 2021.

 ADR.
 In 2019, the ADR of our hotels experienced a steady quarter-to-quarter increase, subject to normal seasonal fluctuations.
 However, the ADR of our hotels decreased from RMB422.5 during the fourth quarter of 2019 to RMB371.7 during the first quarter of 2020.
 Such decrease was primarily due to the significant drops in levels of business and leisure travel during the COVID-19 outbreak in China.
 Because the recovery of ADR tended to be slower than the recovery of occupancy rate, our ADR further decreased to RMB341.7 during the second quarter of 2020.
 As a result of Chinese government's effective control of the pandemic and the recovery of the tourism industry, our ADR returned to RMB406.1 and RMB414.1 in the third and fourth quarters of 2020, respectively, indicating our strong recovery after the pandemic was largely contained within China.
-However, primarily due to the rebound of COVID-19 in certain areas of and the government's "stay-at-home" policy during the Spring Festival in China, the ADR of our hotels decreased to RMB343.3 in the second quarter of 2021.
-We expect the ADR of our hotels to decrease in the third quarter of 2021 due to the resurgence of COVID-19 across various cities in China in July and August 2021.
+However, primarily due to the rebound of COVID-19 in certain areas of and the government's "stay-at-home" policy during the Spring Festival in China, the ADR of our hotels decreased to RMB377.7 in the first quarter of 2021.
+We expect that the ADR of our hotels will increase in the second and third quarters of 2021 as the impact of COVID-19 subsides.